bozicb/bozicb.github.io/_posts/2018-04-07-future-implications-of-artificial-intelligence.markdown

 in danger of being wiped out by killer robots?
 Please, of course not.
 At least not in the next several hundred years, I don't think.
 But, there is real danger of people being controlled and manipulated by misinformation and social media.
 And this is already happening.
 Just think of recent political developments and how they started.
-I don't want to start a politcal discussion here, but think about fake news which can be produced on the fly and tailored for the target groups they are accessing.
+Now, I don't want to start a politcal discussion here, but think about fake news which can be produced on the fly and tailored for the target groups they are addressing.
 It is fairly easy to manipulate people into voting against their interests that way and this is where we need to take up responsibility and fight against misuse of artificial intelligence technology that we originally designated to the greater good.